imandra-ai/cbor-pack/README.md

 ### Hashconsing

 Hashconsing is sharing done on the heap itself.
 If the same CBOR value `c` is added twice to the heap with the hashconsing option enabled, the second occurrence will not be added but will reuse a pointer to the first entry.

 This has a cost at runtime (hashtable lookups), but can result in a significantly smaller pack at the end.

-The ppx will automatically enable hashconsing on records and sum types, unless `[@@nohashcons]` is specified.

 ### Example: a tree